 So yeah, issuing invoice is a big advantage, big deal, and big legal protection.

-OK, VAT Invoice is Important.
-How Do You Issue A VAT Invoice then?
+OK, Valid VAT Invoice Is Important.
+How Do You Issue A Valid VAT Invoice Then?

 Issuing a VAT invoice depends on the route you choose: do you want to become incorporated, or do you want to stay a free digital nomad?

 If you like, you can incorporate yourself as a sole trader or a business, it comes with several costs that we have listed in our previous article.
-And if you want to stay as an unregistered, free-as-a-bird digital nomad, you can use Rimuut's invoicing solution, which transforms individuals into virtual companies that can issue legal VAT invoices.
+And if you want to stay as an unregistered, free-as-a-bird digital nomad, you can use Rimuut's invoicing solution, which transforms individuals into virtual companies (with its Company-as-a-Service) model that can issue legal VAT invoices.

 Start a Virtual